NikolaiTeslovich/RISE/README.md

 - STLs and Fusion 360 files located in the [files](/files) directory.
 - Spacers were printed out of TPU
 - Everything else was printed out of PLA at 215°C and 15% infill
+  - Supports are only needed for the [SensorSkeleton](/files/SensorSkeleton.stl)

 ### Parts required
 Just made of what I had lying around at the time.
 Feel free to change the hole sizes to fit your screw sizes through the included Fusion 360 files.
 Fusion 360 is free.